kavinkumar24/Tac_portal/README.md

 # Tac_portal

-Two tier application which provides a dedicated functionality to each users
+Two tier application which provides a dedicated functionality and features to each users
 1. Users [Students, admins];
 2. Server with database